mahmoudsalahmis/GlueHome/README.md

 ### Useful file

-You can export GlueHome.postman_collection to your postman to see how the back end api organized:
+You can import GlueHome.postman_collection to your postman to see how the back end api organized: